 There is always a flurry of excitement in our house around Halloween.
 Costumes, creepy decorations and pumpkin carving, which all culminates in a fun night for all and a ton of leftover candy (ugh!)

 As much I love nibbling on a mini Almond Joy or two (or three), what I am really excited for is the roasted pumpkin seeds that my mum taught me to make years ago.
-Completely addictive!
+Impossible to resist!
 And now I’ve added another favorite to my list…these mayo-less avocado deviled eggs that are donning…what else…devil horns for Halloween.

 Adding avocados to deviled eggs is an easy way to achieve a beautifully creamy filling without relying on mayonnaise.
 When I started developing this recipe, I though I might need to add yogurt for extra moisture, but the mashed avocado and lime juice made that unnecessary.